LIS 7993 Syllabus (Fall 2020)

 - Effective Communication in a Variety of Modes

 Student and site supervisor will complete the Practicum Agreement that serves as a learning contract and identifies the student's learning goals and how they will be achieved.
-Upload this to D2L as soon as possible up to the final due date on 2/5.
+Upload this to the D2L dropbox as soon as possible up to the final due date on 6/5.

-Each student will regularly keep a reflective journal that integrates classroom learning during his/her studies and practice by reflecting on their supervised work experiences.
+Each student will regularly keep a reflective journal that integrates classroom learning during their studies and practice by reflecting on their supervised work experiences.
 Further instructions are available in D2L.
+Upload journal essays to the D2L dropbox.

-Select a job description that interests you.
-Write a cover letter and resume tailored to that job.
+This assignment will be done using shared Google Docs so we can advise each other through peer review.
+Select a job description that interests you, upload it to your St. Kate's Google Drive, and share the link to the job description.
+Write a cover letter and resume tailored to that job using shared Google Docs.
 The cover letter should address specific attributes highlighted in the job description.
-We will discuss cover letters and resumes in more detail during our second class session.
-Upload your cover letter and resume to D2L for the instructor, and bring hard copies of your cover letter, resume, and job description for review by your peers in class.
-All copies will be returned to you.
+We will discuss cover letters and resumes in more detail during our second online class session.
+Also, submit the assignment to the D2L dropbox by uploading a document with links to your cover letter, resume, and job description.

 Prepare a 10-minute oral presentation that gives an overview of the mission, history, strengths, and challenges of your practicum site organization, and facilitate discussion about your organization.
+You will present this during our third online seminar session.
 Further instructions are available in D2L.

-The Work Progress Report form (available in D2L) will be completed by the site supervisor twice during the semester - once early in the semester and a second time at the end of the semester.
+The Work Progress Report form (available in D2L) will be completed by the site supervisor three times during the semester - early in the semester, mid-semester, and at the end of the semester.

-Each student will give a 10 minute presentation reflecting upon and making meaning of the experience.
+Each student will give a 10-minute presentation during the last online seminar session.
+In the presentation, you will reflect on the experience.
 Connect your experience to your learning goals and the Course Learning Outcomes.
 The MLIS SLOs may also be incorporated into the reflection, as appropriate.

 - The presentation must contain concrete examples of how the activities you engaged in during the practicum experience helped you demonstrate proficiency in meeting your learning goals and objectives.